 We are happy to have raised more than $20,000 towards repairing and maintaining the statue - in large part thanks to the hard work of the event committee, led by Romel Dhalla.

 We are grateful to Vikas Swarup, India's High Commissioner to Canada as an Honorary Patron to the Celebrating Gandhi! event.
 The writer and diplomat is best known for his work Q&A, adapted in film as Slumdog Millionaire.
-Mr. Swarup has expressed great support for repairs to the statue of Mahatma Gandhi in Winnipeg.

 Thank you to our incredible co-presenting sponsors: East India Company Restaurants and Ventura Custom Homes